Vonage/vivid-3/libs/components/src/lib/menu/README.md

 ### Anchor

-You can use the `anchor` member as an alternative way to set the anchor.
+As an alternative to using the `anchor` slot, you can use the `anchor` member to set the anchor.

 Either set it to the `id` of the anchor element or pass the anchor element itself.